No subscriptions. One-time hardware purchase. You own the data.

 • Search and read locally instead of through ad-driven platforms

-• Keep uploaded manuals, notes, and sensitive documents on your own hardware
+• Keep uploaded manuals, notes, sensitive documents, and proprietary information on your own hardware

 • Portable travel router bundle